 Tool 5: How to sign an image with Illustrator

 Adobe Illustrator is a vector graphics editor that helps you create and alter vector images.
-These are unique images that remain smooth, not pixelated, when zoomed in.
-It’s an ideal photo editing program to sign an image with and a companion app to Adobe Photoshop.
+These unique images remain smooth and not pixelated when zoomed in.
+It’s an ideal photo editing program to sign an image and a companion app to Adobe Photoshop.

-Write your signature with a fine point Sharpie on a plain white piece of paper.
+Write your signature with a fine-point Sharpie on plain white paper.
 Then, take a photo or scan it.
-Ensure you get a high-quality digital image — JPEG preferably.
+Ensure you get a high-quality digital image — JPEG, preferably.

 Then, select Object > Live Trace > Make.
 Use the pen tool set to .25 stroke to trace your signature carefully.
 Once done, change the stroke to mimic the weight of the drawn signature.
 Then save the newly created digital signature as a vector image.